Latz/Bookmarker-for-Nextcloud/Readme.md

 ## 🔑 Authorization

 <div>
 After the installation you have to click the Extensions icon and pin *Bookmarker for Nextcloud* to the toolbar to have it available permanently.
+There'S currently a problem, that you might have to click the button multiple times to open the login window.

 ![](Readme%20images/pin2.png)